 Of all the girls in our town, The black,

-the fair, the red, the brown, That dance and prance up and down, There's none like Nancy Dawson.
+That dance and prance up and down, There's none like Nancy Dawson.

 Her easy mien, her shape so neat, She foots, she tripe, she looks so sweet,